29

 – Massimo

-Feb 12, 2016 at 16:40
+Commented Feb 12, 2016 at 16:40

 • 1

 As much as possible, we should try to direct the clueless towards what they need to do in order to participate in a meaningful way.
 Instead of claiming a lack of "basic understanding" we should emphasize the need to explain what research has already been done.
 Perhaps a question-closed reason of "Insufficient prior research: describe your problem in detail.
 Include the steps you've already tried to resolve your problem and links to the information you've already found in the process of attempting to resolve it." would work?
-Feb 12, 2016 at 21:12
+Commented Feb 12, 2016 at 21:12

 • @SteveBonds There is already one.
 "Questions seeking installation, configuration or diagnostic help must include the desired end state, the specific problem or error, sufficient information about the configuration and environment to reproduce it, and attempted solutions.
 Questions without a clear problem statement are not useful to other readers and are unlikely to get good answers." exists exactly for this purpose.